rdkcentral/rdkb-halif-cellular-modem/docs/pages/CellularModemHalSpec.md

 ## Licensing

-CellularModem HAL implementation is expected to released under the Apache License.
+CellularModem HAL implementation is expected to released under the Apache License 2.0

 ## Build Requirements